 We have many examples that totally reinforce this as the way forward.
 It is fundamentally about using coaching skills and attributes to make positive changes to school policy and strategy that will make a difference and will impact on learning, well-being and staff morale.
 Learning how to use a range of coaching skills such as highly effective listening and questioning skills, the ability to provide others with the opportunity to find their own solutions, challenge themselves and their pupils and be receptive to trying out new approaches is powerful and can reignite the most doubting and unhappy members of staff.
 OFSTED have cited coaching as a powerful tool in the box of school improvement, never our training specifically but certainly in schools where we have introduced coaching and continue to play a part in their ongoing success.
 See our Case study page.

 We have a range of coaching courses which cater for all roles within the school and acknowledge that there may be different starting points.
 The list of courses gives senior leaders an opportunity to plan a programme or simply nominate someone to attend one or more individual courses.
 We receive outstanding praise for the content of our courses and we generate such excitement and enthusiasm for coaching.
 Start your journey now and you won't look back.
-The list is here or have a look on our website.

 - Behaviour Management - Coaching strategies that deliver success